Andi-Berisha/e2x-automation-demo/README.md

-# Playwright Framework Test Suite
+# E2X Automation Demo using Playwright

 This repository contains a Playwright framework that tests the checkout process for a fictional e-commerce website.
 The `E2E Checkout Happy Path` test suite performs an end-to-end checkout process by searching for a product, adding it to the cart, and completing the order.